North Carolina Domestic Violence Defense Attorney

 Contact Jacksonville Domestic Violence Attorney Aden Wilkie Today

 If you have been charged with domestic violence or another domestic or violent crime, it is critical that you seek professional legal representation as soon as possible.
-The Wilkie Law Firm, led by North Carolina criminal defense attorney Aden Wilkie, will fight hard for you, either working with the prosecution for a reduced sentence or completely challenging the prosecution’s evidence and story.
+The Wilkie Law Group, led by North Carolina criminal defense attorney Aden Wilkie, will fight hard for you, either working with the prosecution for a reduced sentence or completely challenging the prosecution’s evidence and story.
 To get Wilkie on your side, call us at 910-333-9626 or complete our online intake form to set up your initial consultation and get straight to work.